bluesky/bluesky-queueserver/README.rst

 The names of the plans and devices are strings.
 The strings are converted to references to plans and devices in the worker process.
 In this demo the server can recognize only 'det1', 'det2', 'motor' devices and 'count' and 'scan' plans.
+If items are added to the running queue and they are executed as part of the queue.
+If execution of the queue is finished before an item is added, then execution has to be started again (execution is stopped once an attempt is made to fetch an element from an empty queue).

 The last item can be removed from the back of the queue::